Does Firefox use less RAM than Chrome?

 - Heavy-app.
 5 to 10 tabs of web apps: Google Meet, Figma, Linear, a Slack workspace.

 The measured section below uses one repeatable macOS benchmark rather than borrowed ranges.
-It is more useful than generic averages because the hardware, profile setup, URL list, and measurement method are explicit.
+The hardware, profile setup, URL list, and measurement method are explicit, so you can see exactly what was measured.

 Benchmark: Chrome vs Firefox vs Edge RAM (May 2026)